 1In comparison with hyaluronic acid group.
-WOMAC: Western Ontario and McMaster Universities Arthritis Index; VAS: visual analog scale.
+VAS: visual analog scale; WOMAC: Western Ontario and McMaster Universities Arthritis Index.

 Table 3 Comparison of mean scores and percentage change in each parameter of the Western Ontario and McMaster Universities Arthritis Index and Visual Analog Scale with baseline at each follow-up for the three groups